VRoxa/thepeachspeech/src/assets/articles/the-articles-tooling.md

 #### Accessing the repository files

-Before anything else, I create the `FileAccess` class, to abstract any file access into the repository.
+Before anything else, I created the `FileAccess` class, to abstract any file access into the repository.
 It uses trees and blobs to read and write from and to the repository.

 ```typescript
 // file-access.ts